Ritvik25/Library-Management-System/README.md

 # Library Management System

-To develop a library database system using Tkinter and sqlite3 that allows users to view booklist, add/remove books, issue and return books.
+In this project we have developed a library database system using Tkinter and sqlite3 that allows users to view booklist, add/remove books, issue and return books.

 ## Libraries Used